Introduction to Agile at Scale

 - Portfolio Stage: The first stage includes values, patterns, and roles necessary to execute and manage a set of value streams.

 The project team and technical leaders transform these epics from the portfolio into a specific Agile pattern and Agile Release Train (ART).
-Thus, several teams can work on the same agile pattern within the same ART, making the larger organizations easier to scale Agile through Safe.
+Thus, several teams can work on the same agile pattern within the same ART, making it the larger organizations easier to scale Agile through Safe.

 3. Large Scale Scrum (Less)